nanobox-io/nanobox-docs/source/cli/dev/evar.html.md

 ```

 ## list
-The `list` subcommand outputs all environment variables registered in your Nanobox VM.
+The `list` subcommand outputs all environment variables registered in your dev platform.

 ### list Usage
 ```bash